IBM/aspera-cli/docs/README.erb.md

 make install
 ```

-Another possibility, if you already have a Java JVM is to use jruby:
+If you already have a Java JVM on your system (`java`), it is possible to use `jruby`:

 <https://www.jruby.org/download>

-Note that using jruby the startup time is longer than the native ruby.
+Note that using jruby the startup time is longer than the native ruby, but transfer speed is not impacted (executed by `ascp` binary).

 ### <a id="the_gem"></a>`<%=gemspec.name%>` gem